earthlab/earthlab.github.io/_posts/course-materials/earth-analytics/week-10/in-class/2016-12-06-api02-get-started-r.md

 ## Download data via human readable url

-The file that we downloaded above is a `.csv` or comma separated value format.
-This is a format that is human readable and structured using a simple, non hierarchical (no nesting involved) format compared to JSON which can be hiearchical and thus efficiently support more complex data.
+The file that we downloaded above is stored using a `.csv` or comma separated value format.
+This is a format that is human readable and structured using a simple, non hierarchical (no nesting involved) format compared to **JSON** which can be hierarchical and thus efficiently support more complex data.
 The `download.file()` function allows us to store a copy of the file on our computer.
 Given the data are small and they could be moved over time, this is a good idea as now we have a backup of the data.

 <i class="fa fa-lightbulb-o" aria-hidden="true"></i> **Data Tip:** If we have a secure url (secure transfer protocols - i.e., `https`) we may not be
-able to use read.csv.
+able to use `read.csv()`.
 Instead, we need to use functions in the `RCurl` package.
+With that said `read.csv()` may work for some if not all computers now given upgrades to the base R code.
 {: .notice--success}

 ## Directly access & import data into R

 We can import data directly into `R` rather than downloading it using the `read.csv()` and/or `read.table()` functions.
-This solution will not always work, but let's see how it works, next.
-The `read.csv()` function is ideal for data that are separated by commas (.csv) files whereas `read.table()` is ideal for data in other formats - separated by spaces, tabs and other delimeters.
+This solution will may have some problems when the data are stored on a secure server.
+However, let's have a look at how we use `read.csv()` to directly import data stored on a website or server, into `R`.
+The `read.csv()` function is ideal for data that are separated by commas (.csv) files whereas `read.table()` is ideal for data in other formats - separated by spaces, tabs and other delimiters.